samuelzhang1201/customer_case/README_answer.md

 4. Add tests for macros
+I have created a test for value > 0 as value_above_zero in macro folder

 5. Macros contain Postgres-specific functions, however our production environment is in Databricks.
 How would you refactor them, to allow switching between these two syntax?